mbobiosio/LiveDataConnection/README.md

 <br>
-A super simple lifecycle aware solution written in Kotlin that helps you to capture network connectivity events with support for lower APIs
+A super simple, super light-weight lifecycle aware solution written in Kotlin that helps you to capture network connectivity events with support for lower APIs

 USAGE
 -----